MicrosoftContentModerator/PhotoDNA-QuickStarts/README.md

 - The **Stack name** will auto-populate, but can be changed to users preference.
 - **Callback Endpoint** is optional, in the case of an error, the error will be Posted to the given URL
-- **Notification Receiver** Email Address is the email that will be messaged when the Photo DNA scanner find an dangerous content
+- **Notification Receiver** Email Address is the email that will be messaged when the Photo DNA scanner find an dangerous content, the email must be verified by your AWS account if your account is still in the 'Sandbox', [visit this page for instructions](https://us-west-2.console.aws.amazon.com/ses/home?region=us-west-2#verified-senders-email )
 - **Photo DNA Endpoint** is the subscription-specific endpoint where the scanner will send the images to be analyzed.
 To find your personal PDNA Endpoint [visit this page](https://testpdnaui.azurewebsites.net/).
 - **Photo DNA Key** is the subscription-specific key used to identify your subscription.
 To find your personal PDNA key [visit this page](https://testpdnaui.azurewebsites.net/ )
 - For **Sender Email** field, the email must be verified by your AWS account, [visit this page for instructions](https://us-west-2.console.aws.amazon.com/ses/home?region=us-west-2#verified-senders-email )